juraev/ADFScannerDemo/README.md

 # ADFScanner
-A scanning service for serving web clients with requests for documents from scenner devices.
+A scanning service for serving web clients with requests for documents from scenner devices.</br>
-Supported OS:
+Supported OS: </br>
-  -Windows 10
+  -Windows 10</br>
-  -Windows 10x
+  -Windows 10x</br>